SupunDhananjaya/PoeticFinder/README.md

 # PoeticFinder
- PoeticFinder application is to recommend poems with precise metaphors for poets and literary enthusiasts.
+ An application to search sinhala poems for poets and literary enthusiasts